 Use Beneficial Edge Control

-REMEMBER: Thinning edges can also be a result from health issues, in that case it’s best to seek a specialist to assess your specific hair needs.
+Remember: Thinning edges can also be a result of health issues, in that case, it’s best to seek a specialist to assess your specific hair needs.